Podlive/parse-image/README.md

 heroku comes with imagemagick (convert) by default.

 You need to manually install [heroku-buildpack-graphicsmagick](https://github.com/mcollina/heroku-buildpack-graphicsmagick)

-Follow the instructions in the link and the pre-install warnings should auto-magically disappear.

 **Update:** As `heroko-16` stack does not work with `heroku-buildpack-graphicsmagick` any more you can use a different way to get this working on heroku instead: